 Many agents will be required to sign a written agreement with buyers before touring homes

 A condition of the NAR settlement requires “MLS Participants working with a buyer to enter into a written agreement with the buyer prior to touring a home.”
-This will also apply to any NYC brokerage or non-REALTOR® MLS opting into the settlement.
+This also applies to many NYC agents, including REBNY member agents starting January 13, 2025.
 Written agreements are an opportunity to add transparency, promote open conversation, and set proper expectations with your buyer clients.

-In light of this, StreetEasy created a short-term, non-exclusive Touring Agreement to help agents adhere to the new industry standard — without having a potential buyer sign an exclusive agreement before a tour.
+To help agents adhere to the new industry standard — without having a potential buyer sign an exclusive agreement before a tour — StreetEasy created a short-term, non-exclusive Touring Agreement.
 Meant as an introductory, consumer-friendly agreement and drafted with New York State compliance in mind, it sets expectations for the buyer concerning representation, and helps lay the foundation to discuss compensation and exclusivity in a subsequent agreement when you and the buyer are ready.
 For more information, see StreetEasy’s Touring Agreement: What Agents Need to Know.

 Some NYC brokerages have introduced their own brokerage-specific agreements for use ahead of a tour, separate from StreetEasy’s Touring Agreement.
 Buyer’s agents are free to use either agreement.